 - Poor green-up in spring

 Weakened grass exposed to cold weather can experience a number of setbacks.
-Do not mow grass during cold months.
+Do not mow the grass during cold months.

 Avoid Winter Mowing with Frost